HarryPaniccc/DnD/Session Notes/Eclipse/Session 5 - Into the Mines.md

 **Loot:**
 - The mimic holds stuff from its previous victims: 175 gp, 53 sp, a [[Chime of Opening]] and a **scroll of ray of sickness**.
-- In the infestation of larvae there sits the corpse of
+- In the infestation of larvae there sits the corpse of a drow.
+There is barely noticable drow architecture around the area.
 ## 4. Ankheg Nest
 > Climax, Big Battle, or Conflict
 - 2 ankhegs
 - Boss ankheg (120 hp)

-**Loot**: Corpses that are stacked with wealth, and magic items
+**Loot**:
+- A small chest that looks as though it was being transported by a small caravan of guards.
+DC 15 lockpicking to open.
+Within, lying on a bed of 84 gold pieces, sits a masterworked, carved of chitin ivory, [[Dagger of Acid]].
+The handle is ivory, and runes decorate the cutting edge.
 ## 5. Bulette Hunting Ground
 > Reward, Revelation, Twist

 Pathways to this room are covered in a thick layer of waxy substance, sealing up pathways in that direction.
 There is a shrine to [[Lolth]] and some kind of lolthy thing there, being watched by a Bulette.

+**Loot**:
+- A scroll of *conjure animals* that summons two giant spiders
+-